Meet The

 Karmah Elmusa

-Karmah holds a BA from Georgetown University and a Master's degree from UC Berkeley's Graduate School of Journalism.
-In her free time, she enjoys reading fiction and running, and is an avid patron of DC's food and music scenes.
+Karmah holds a Bachelor of Arts from Georgetown University and a Master's degree from UC Berkeley's Graduate School of Journalism.
+She relishes time with family and friends, and loves to read fiction, run to good music, and cook.

 Matthew Gritzmacher

-Outside of his home office in North Carolina, Matt is a voracious crossword solver and spends much of his free time walking, biking, cooking, and doting on his pets; cats Zelda and Angus and dog Franklin.
+Outside of his home office in Hawaii, Matt is a voracious crossword solver and spends much of his free time walking, biking, cooking, and doting on his pets; cats Zelda and Angus and dogs Franklin and Remy.
 He sings in the choir at church and is always happy to evangelize his hometown of Buffalo, including as an avid fan of the University at Buffalo Bulls sports teams.

 Catherine Jones